opendaylight/mdsal/README.md

 ## Contributing

-MD-SAL is part of http://opendaylight.org[OpenDaylight Project], where we use http://git.opendaylight.org[Gerrit] for incoming patch reviews.
+MD-SAL is part of [OpenDaylight Project](http://opendaylight.org), where we use [Gerrit](http://git.opendaylight.org) for incoming patch reviews.